Webinar: David Long on the Future of BDC | July 16th | 5 AM PST

 • How do dealerships handle after-hours leads without adding overnight staff?

-Conversational AI handles after-hours first response at scale, such as qualifying buyers, booking appointments, and syncing interactions into the CRM 24/7.
+Conversational AI handles after-hours first response at scale, qualifying buyers, booking appointments, and syncing interactions into the CRM 24/7.
 This closes the coverage gap without additional headcount and ensures no high-intent lead waits until Monday morning for a response.

 • What is the Fast-Lead Framework for dealerships?